-Employers submit employee contributions to the Authority quarterly, no later than the last business day of the month after the close of the quarter.
+Employers submit employee contributions to the Authority at least quarterly, no later than the last business day of the month after the close of the quarter.
 Late payments may be subject to penalties and interest.
 In addition, if an employer does not remit required contributions after being notified that contributions are owed, the Authority may exercise its statutory authority to work with a state collection agency to collect the monies owed, including penalties and interest.

-Employers may submit the contributions directly to the Authority, or a third party administrator (i.e., payroll company) may submit on behalf of employers.
+Employers may submit the contributions directly to the Authority, or a third-party administrator (i.e., payroll company) may submit on behalf of employers.

-An employer may apply for an exemption from the Program if it offers its own paid family and medical leave plan that provides its employees with all of the same rights, protections and benefits as provided by the PFMLA, among other requirements, and a majority of an employer's employees working in Connecticut need to vote in favor of the private plan.
+An employer may apply for an exemption from the Program if it offers its own paid family and medical leave plan that provides its employees with all of the same rights, protections and benefits as provided by the Program, among other requirements.
+A majority of an employer's employees working in Connecticut need to vote in favor of the private plan in order for the employer to submit its private plan application.
 The private plan must be approved by the Authority.

 Payment of benefits to eligible employees began on January 1, 2022.
-Eligible covered employees may receive compensation for up to 12 weeks of leave in a 12 month period for the reasons outlined in the Program, in connection with most leave reasons.
+Eligible covered employees may receive compensation for up to 12 weeks of leave in a 12-month period for the reasons outlined in the Program, in connection with most leave reasons.
 Eligible employees who experience incapacitation during pregnancy may be entitled to receive up to 2 additional weeks of benefits.
 Eligible employees who seek benefits in connection with the Connecticut Family Violence Leave Act may receive only 12 days of benefits.

-Pursuant to Section 31-49f of the General Statutes, the authority's board of directors consists of 13 voting members, nine appointed and four ex officio.
-The State Treasurer and State Comptroller, or their designees also serve as nonvoting members.
+Pursuant to Section 31-49f of the Connecticut General Statutes, the Authority's board of directors consists of 13 voting members, nine appointed and four ex officio.
+The State Treasurer and State Comptroller, or their designees, also serve as nonvoting members.
 The Governor selects a board chair from among the members.
-Current members of the board are listed on the authority's website.
+Current members of the board are listed on the Authority's website.

-Each member appointed pursuant to subdivisions (5) to (11), inclusive, of this section 31-49f of the Connecticut General Statutes shall serve an initial term of four years.
-Thereafter, said members of the General Assembly and the Governor shall appoint members of the board to succeed such appointees whose terms have expired and each member so appointed shall hold office for a term of three years from July first in the year of his or her appointment.
+Each member appointed pursuant to subdivisions (5) to (11), inclusive, of section 31-49f of the Connecticut General Statutes served an initial term of four years.
+Thereafter, each board member shall hold office for a term of three years from July first in the year of his or her appointment.
 Members shall hold office until a successor member has been duly appointed.
-Any member who fails to attend three consecutive meetings or who fails to attend fifty percent of all meetings held during any calendar year shall be deemed to have resigned from the board.
+Any memberwho fails to attend three consecutive meetings or who fails to attend fifty percent of all meetings held during any calendar year shall be deemed to have resigned from the board.